tangentlabs/django-oscar-fancypages/README.rst

 build until the first proper release.**

-`django-oscar`_ and provides it's features as a content enhancement system to Oscar.
+This Django app is an extension that integrates `django-fancypages`_ with `django-oscar`_ and provides it's features as a content enhancement system to Oscar.
 The *fancy pages* integrate with the category structure of Oscar by wrapping around the ``ProductCategory`` model, plugging them into the